chennakeshavadasa/Comparator-Design-with-SkyWater-130PDK/README.md

 <p align="center">ॐ नमो वडक्कुमन्नाथन ॐ</p>

 # Comparator Design using Skywater130
+Note: This is an ongoing project so might contain errors
 ## Overview

 This repository contains the design and simulation files for a high-performance Comparator capable of detecting differential signals as low as ±1mV.
 The design is self-calibrating, eliminating the need for circuit trimming, and achieves a sensing time of 1μsec for both calibration and sensing, without speed optimization.